NordicSemiconductor/pc-ble-driver-js/README.md

     $ set VCPKG_ROOT=/absolute/path/to/vcpkg/dir
     $ npm install pc-ble-driver-js

+## Testing

+### Unit tests

+    $ npm test

+### System tests

+    $ npm run system-tests

+This runs the bash script [scripts/system-tests.sh](scripts/system-tests.sh), so you'll need a functional bash on path.
+You will need to have two of each nRF device under test connected.
+See [scripts/system-tests.sh](scripts/system-tests.sh) for a list of PCA numbers of tested devices.
+The tests take care of firmware flashing.

 ## Hardware setup

 A connectivity firmware needs to be flashed on the nRF5 IC before using pc-ble-driver-js.
 More information on this can be found in [Hardware setup](https://github.com/NordicSemiconductor/pc-ble-driver/blob/master/Installation.md#hardware-setup).